Reddaxi/Obsidian_BloodBanner/Factions/The Party/The Party.md

 Allies:
 - [[Redbrand Rebellion]]

+Common Inventory:

 - Book: Royal Lineage
-- Contact box for Tsaar
+- Contact box for Tsaar (At)
-- 4 Starrite coins, one of which is missing a quarter Common Inventory:
+- 4 Starrite coins, one of which is missing a quarter

-1x Forgery kit (Alexandros)
+- 1x Forgery kit (Alexandros)